-Many companies believe that going with an automated sales tax option like Avalara is their best bet.
+Many companies believe that going with a sales tax automation option like Avalara.
 However, relying only on automated software to determine and manage your sales tax obligations could come at a risk.
 Automation flaws can lead to missed sales tax payments, penalties, and possible legal action.

 Software like Avalara’s Avatax serves an important purpose in the compliance process.
 Businesses need a way to calculate the correct sales tax to charge in states where they have a sales tax obligation.
 However, relying on the software to manage everything outside of the sales tax calculation is where there are potential mistakes.

 TaxConnex leverages technology but relies on human expertise to deliver its sales tax compliance solution services.
 The company recognizes that there is no such thing as a one-size-fits-all answer to sales tax compliance.
 There are nuances, risk tolerances, changing invoicing systems, new e-commerce platforms, new product launches, etc. that all lead to a very dynamic sales tax compliance obligation that needs to be managed by people - not bots.